mentgesm/rodgenix-ai/readme.md

   - Quotes, Orders, and Payments
   - AI Model metadata and NLP query mappings
 - Multi-tenant architecture with `tenant_id` ensuring data separation.
-- Dockerized deployment for consistent development and production environments.
+- Dockerized deployment for consistent development and production environments using MariaDB as the database.

 ### **Planned Features**
 - **Authentication**: Add user authentication and role-based access control.